Srđan Grahovac

-Srđan Grahovac ([sřdʑan grǎxoʋats]; born 19 September 1992) is a Bosnian professional footballer who plays as a defensive midfielder for TFF First League club Çaykur Rizespor.
+Srđan Grahovac ([sřdʑan grǎxoʋats]; born 19 September 1992) is a Bosnian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Borac Banja Luka.

 Grahovac started his professional career at Borac Banja Luka, before joining Rapid Wien in 2014.
-In 2017, he went on loan to Astana, with whom he signed permanently the following year.
+In 2017, he was sent on loan to Astana, with whom he signed permanently the following year.
 Later that year, he was loaned to Rijeka.
-Grahovac went back to Rapid Wien in 2019.
-Three years later, he moved to Çaykur Rizespor.
+In 2019, he went back to Rapid Wien.
+Three years later, Grahovac moved to Rizespor.
+He returned to Borac Banja Luka in 2023.

 A former youth international for Bosnia and Herzegovina, Grahovac made his senior international debut in 2016, earning 3 caps.

 Club career

 Early career

-Grahovac came through youth academy of his hometown club Borac Banja Luka.
+Grahovac came through the youth academy of his hometown club Borac Banja Luka, which he joined in 2002.
 He made his professional debut against Laktaši on 1 August 2009 at the age of 16.
 On 27 February 2011, he scored his first professional goal in a triumph over Široki Brijeg.

 Rapid Wien

 In June 2014, Grahovac was transferred to Austrian side Rapid Wien for an undisclosed fee.
 He made his official debut for the team on 31 August against Grödig.
 On 29 November 2015, he scored his first goal for Rapid Wien in a defeat of Altach.

-In June 2016, he extended his contract until June 2019.
+In June 2016, he extended his contract with the squad until June 2019.

 Astana

-In March 2017, Grahovac was loaned to Kazakh outfit Astana until the end of season.
-He made his competitive debut for the club against Shakhter Karagandy on 1 April.
-On 16 April, he scored his first goal for the team in a victory over Okzhetpes.
+In March 2017, Grahovac was loaned to Kazakh outfit Astana until the end of the season.
+He made his competitive debut for the side against Shakhter Karagandy on 1 April.
+On 16 April, he scored his first goal for Astana in a victory over Okzhetpes.
+He won his first trophy with the club on 5 November, when they were crowned league champions.

-In February 2018, after signing permanently with Astana, he was sent on a year-long loan to Croatian side Rijeka.
+In February 2018, after signing permanently with Astana, he was sent on a year-long loan to Croatian team Rijeka.

 Return to Rapid Wien

 In January 2019, Grahovac returned to Rapid Wien on a contract until June 2022.
-He played his first official game for the team since coming back on 2 March against St. Pölten.
+He played his first official game for the squad since coming back on 2 March against St. Pölten.

-Grahovac played his 100th game for the club against Sturm Graz on 30 May.
+Grahovac played his 100th game for the side against Sturm Graz on 30 May.

 On 31 January 2021, he scored his first goal for Rapid Wien after returning against LASK.

 Later stage of career

-In July 2022, Grahovac moved to Turkish outfit Çaykur Rizespor.
+In July 2022, Grahovac moved to Turkish outfit Rizespor.

+In August 2023, he went back to Borac Banja Luka.

 International career

 Grahovac represented Bosnia and Herzegovina at all youth levels.
-He also served as captain of the under-21 team under coach Vlado Jagodić, and is the most capped player in team's history, having appeared in 23 games.
+He also served as a captain of the under-21 team under coach Vlado Jagodić, and is the most capped player in selection's history, having appeared in 23 games.

-In September 2015, he received his first senior call-up, for UEFA Euro 2016 qualifiers against Wales and Cyprus, but had to wait until 25 March 2016 to make his debut in a friendly game against Luxembourg.
+In September 2015, he received his first senior call up, for UEFA Euro 2016 qualifiers against Wales and Cyprus, but had to wait until 25 March 2016 to make his debut in a friendly match against Luxembourg.